pytest is an awesome Python test framework. According to its homepage:

 Pros and Cons

 I’ll say it again: pytest is awesome.
 It is a powerful test framework with many features, yet its tests are concise and readable.
 It is very popular and actively supported for both versions of Python.
 It can handle testing at the unit, integration, and end-to-end levels.
-It can also be extended with plugins.
-The only challenges with pytest are that it needs to be installed using pip (not out-of-the-box with Python), and advanced features (namely fixtures) have a learning curve.
+It can also be extended with plugins, notably ones for code coverage, parallel execution, and BDD.
+The only challenge with pytest is that advanced features (namely fixtures) have a learning curve.

 My recommendation is to use pytest for standard functional testing in Python.
-It is one of the best and most popular test frameworks available, and it beats the pants off of alternatives like unittest and nose. pytest is my go-to framework for non-BDD testing.
+It is one of the best and most popular test frameworks available, and it beats the pants off of alternatives like unittest and nose. pytest is my go-to Python framework, period.